ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 We cannot add a mutable reference as parameter like we did in Rust, but we'll do something analogous using the state monad in Lean's standard library, :lean:`StateM`.

-Let concentrate our attention to the function's type for the moment.
+Let's concentrate our attention to the function's type for the moment.
 Recall that the signature of the original Rust function was

    (n: u64) -> u64